marinecoders/marinecoders.github.io/_pages/internships-commanders.md

 #### Why?
 >In the current global landscape, if we fail to aggressively & immediately expand and nurture our internal digital talent, we will be faced with an insurmountable knowledge gap vis a vis our peers and adversaries.
 Attacking this problem requires an end-to-end solution for Airmen to interact with, understand, and contribute to programs across multiple domains in more than a simple project management capacity.

-- LAUREN B. KNAUSENBERGER, SES, USAF
+> -LAUREN B. KNAUSENBERGER, SES, USAF
-  Chief Transformation Officer, USAF
+>  Chief Transformation Officer, USAF

 #### Do I have to send my Airmen?
 No.